demartinomariano/Forecating_Danish_GDP_/README.md

 Our models performed reasonably well on the evaluation sample (2010-2019), with varying forecast errors.

 The LASSO model outperformed the static and dynamic models in terms of forecast accuracy, as evidenced by lower Mean Absolute Percent Error (MAPE).

+#Acknowledgments
+The data used in this analysis was sourced from the IMF, World Bank, and Macrotrend.